 Due to this size dependence, models incorporating physical (including mechanical) factors into predation merge size-related biological and mechanical constraints in classical predator-prey systems.
 Several studies have begun to investigate this promising avenue.
-The dimensionality of the physical medium was shown to constrain predator-prey interactions since predators are expected to capture pelagic and flying prey more efficiently than benthic and terrestrial prey (Pawar et al., 2012).
-Extending this framework to predict pairwise trophic interactions in natural situations, Pawar et al (2019) successfully reproduced some important differences in the consumer-resource size structure of 2D versus 3D communities.
+For example, the dimensionality of the physical medium was shown to constrain predator-prey interactions since predators are expected to capture pelagic and flying prey more efficiently than benthic and terrestrial prey (Pawar et al., 2012).
+Extending this framework to predict pairwise trophic interactions in natural situations, Pawar et al. (2019) successfully reproduced some important differences in the consumer-resource size structure of 2D versus 3D communities.
 However, dimensionality is only one feature of the physical medium.
 Some studies coupled several physical properties of the medium simultaneously in a plankton model (Baird and Emsley, 1999), including their effects on different resource-use strategies, such as photosynthesis, nutrient uptake and predation (Baird et al., 2006).
-Addition of these biomechanical mechanisms correctly predicted emergent ecosystem properties, such as deep chlorophyll maxima, where non-biomechanical models were unable to do so (Baird et al 2004).
-This additional realism was due specifically to the inclusion of effects of hydromechanical processes such as advection and turbulent dissipation on planktonic organisms (Baird et al 2004, 2006).
+Addition of these biomechanical mechanisms correctly predicted emergent ecosystem properties, such as deep chlorophyll maxima, where non-biomechanical models were unable to do so (Baird et al., 2004).
+This additional realism was due specifically to the inclusion of effects of hydromechanical processes such as advection and turbulent dissipation on planktonic organisms (Baird et al., 2004, 2006).
 This kind of approach was later extended to marine food webs using an oceanographic model, which proved interesting in its capacity to generate realistic food webs with relatively few generic rules (Baird and Suthers, 2007).
 But the validation of the model assumptions at a scale smaller than the ecosystem was less successful, due to the small size of planktonic organisms, and the scale at which the model was applied (ocean basins and currents).
 Similarly, a framework for predicting the optimal motion of larger organisms as a function of size and internal and external factors is under development (Wilson et al., 2015, 2013).
-The importance of physical factors in determining motion has been acknowledged (Wilson et al., 2015), but their explicit and quantitative inclusion in this framework has started only very recently (Portalier et al 2019).
+The importance of physical factors in determining motion has been acknowledged (Wilson et al., 2015), but their explicit and quantitative inclusion in this framework has started only very recently (Portalier et al., 2019).
+We propose to push this approach forwards by investigating how these physical factors can actually affect the dynamics of predation (through the functional response) according to predator and prey sizes.
+This would allow for an exploration of the size-structure of predator-prey relationships.

 The main advantage of many models coupling physical and general biological laws is that parameters in the models are mostly related to the body size of predators and prey, a trait that is commonly measured, which makes predictions from the models easily testable.
-Applying this approach to the study of the functional response would allow for a real novelty since the parameters of the functional response would no longer be measured at the community level, but would be derived from the individual (or species) level.
-Classical parameters such as attack rate and handling time would become emerging properties of the model.
+Applying this approach to the study of the functional response would allow for a real novelty since the classical parameters of the functional response (i.e., attack rate and handling time) would no longer be measured at the community level, but would be derived from the individual (or species) level.
 Another strength of this approach is that it allows hypothesis testing, since discrepancies between predicted and observed patterns would point to incomplete or erroneous hypotheses.

-In order to illustrate this novel approach, we propose to include some of the mechanical factors related to body size in a theoretical model that predicts the functional response of a given predator consuming a given prey.
+In order to illustrate this novel approach, we propose to include some of the mechanical factors related to body size and the medium in a theoretical model that predicts the functional response of a given predator consuming a given prey.

 A case study as an example of new mechanistic approaches